 How could I pick up litter without one of those gadgets?
 Bingo!
 I have a glove which could be easily washed out at the end of the day.
 I set to work picking up litter until my coffee break in Belorado, emptying my yellow bag at garbage cans along the route.

 It was actually an excellent distraction since much of this day was spent walking alongside a major highway.
 Transport trucks were constantly zooming by.
 It is no tribute Saint Dominic who did so much to assist the pilgrim that today we are forced to travel closer to a major highway more than at any other stage of the journey so far.

 I put my yellow bag away in Belorado when I had my mid-morning cafe con leche/boccadillo break, thinking I had done my share in cleaning up the Camino.
 Not so!
 Because I had been picking up litter for a couple of hours, I found myself noticing the litter more than ever.
 It was next to impossible to pass it by.
 So out came my yellow bag and my glove again.
 Could this be the theme of my Camino from here on in?

 I am in Tosantos staying at the Los Arancones Albergue where there are 16 beds in one room for 10 Euros.
 It is connected to a bar where I had a complete meal (wine, water, soup, salad, salmon, and dessert) for 12 Euros.
-The waiter noticed sediment in my almost empty carafe of wine (no problem, I thought), but he brought me more even though I said I’d had enough.
+The waiter noticed sediment in my almost empty carafe of wine.
+No problem, I thought.
+Nevertheless, he brought me more even though I said I’d had enough.
 So now that I’ve had even more wine, how am I supposed to blog coherently now?
-“Coherently” is probably not the right word to use when you are writing, but you know what I mean.
+Coherently is probably not the right word to use when you are writing, but you know what I mean.

 Its high position on the cliff, however, offers a good view of the small village of Tosantos and the surrounding area.